mariadb-corporation/MaxScale/Documentation/Routers/Avrorouter.md

 needed by the avrorouter.
 The user running MariaDB MaxScale will need both read and write access to this directory.

 The avrorouter will also use the _avrodir_ to store various internal files.
 These files are named _avro.index_ and _avro-conversion.ini_.
-By default, the same directory where the binlog files are stored is used.
+By default, the default data directory, _/var/lib/maxscale/_, is used.
+Before version 2.1 of MaxScale, the value of _binlogdir_ was used as the default value for _avrodir_.

 #### `filestem`